wilderzone/ta-network-api/README.md

 let options = {
 	authenticate: true,		// Tells the connection to attempt to automatically authenticate.
 	decoder: {				// These options are passed through to the data Decoder.
-		clean: true			// Tells the Decoder to produce a clean output.
+		clean: true			// Tells the Decoder to produce a clean output (remove empty fields).
 	}
 };